iriana0896/ProductPreview-challenge/README.md

 ### What I learned

-Through this project I learned how to use HTML elements such as picture and source element to show different image sizes on different screen sizes.
+Through this project I learned how to use:
+- HTML elements such as picture and source element to show different image sizes on different screen sizes.
+- Flexbox properly

 ### Continued development